Linguistic performance: Errors in linguistic performance

-Errors in linguistic performance not only occur in children newly acquiring their native language, second language learners, those with a disability or an acquired brain injury but among competent speakers as well.
-Types of performance errors that will be of focus here are those that involve errors in syntax, other types of errors can occur in the phonological, semantic features of words, for further information see speech errors.
+Errors in linguistic performance not only occur in children newly acquiring their native language, second language learners and those with a disability or an acquired brain injury, but among competent speakers as well.
+Types of performance errors highlighted here are those that involve errors in syntax.
+Other types of errors can occur in the phonological and semantic features of words (for further information see speech errors).
 Phonological and semantic errors can be due to the repetition of words, mispronunciations, limitations in verbal working memory, and length of the utterance.
 Slips of the tongue are most common in spoken languages and occur when the speaker either: says something they did not mean to; produces the incorrect order of sounds or words; or uses the incorrect word.
-Other instances of errors in linguistic performance are slips of the hand in signed languages, slips of the ear which are errors in comprehension of utterances and slips of the pen which occur while writing.
-Errors of linguistic performance are perceived by both the speaker and the listener and can therefore have many interpretations depending on the persons judgement and the context in which the sentence was spoken.
+Other instances of errors in linguistic performance are slips of the hand in signed languages, slips of the ear which are errors in comprehension of utterances, and slips of the pen which occur while writing.
+Errors of linguistic performance are perceived by both the speaker and the listener and can therefore have many interpretations depending on the persons' judgement and the context in which the sentence was spoken.

 It is proposed that there is a close relation between the linguistic units of grammar and the psychological units of speech which implies that there is a relation between linguistic rules and the psychological processes that create utterances.
 Errors in performance can occur at any level of these psychological processes.
 Lise Menn proposes that there are five levels of processing in speech production, each with its own possible error that could occur.
-According to the proposed speech processing structure by Menn an error in the syntactic properties of an utterance occurs at the positional level.
+According to the proposed speech processing structure by Menn, an error in the syntactic properties of an utterance occurs at the positional level.